rootstrap/django-base/README.md

 Install Docker official mac app https://hub.docker.com/editions/community/docker-ce-desktop-mac .
 Start Docker, login on docker (with `docker login`) and run the following commands:
-1. `docker-compose build` to create the image.
+1. `$ docker-compose build` to create the image.
-2. `docker-compose run web python manage.py migrate` to run migrations.
+2. `$ docker-compose run web python manage.py migrate` to run migrations.
-3. `docker-compose run web` to start the backend on port 8000 (you can change this in the docker-compose.yml).
+3. `$ docker-compose run web` to start the backend on port 8000 (you can change this in the docker-compose.yml).

 ## Suggested project scaffolding